-Stage Examples of Behaviour Possible Sanctions Comments Yellow Examples of Persistent Internal suspension for The Head will be kept informed Card stage Yellow card morning or afternoon to and depending on the behaviour include a lunchtime. situation/incident will be a part Deliberately hurting of the process. another child Children will normally be withdrawn from all school Parents will always be Persistent verbal abuse activities for a period of time informed. to a member of staff. and work will be set for them.
-Physical abuse to any This may also include The parents will also be member of staff/adult. exclusion from school trips informed that the next stage of Malicious physical and visits. the disciplinary process will be assault on another pupil. an ' Orange Card' and an Deliberate damage to The child may be removed external Suspension. school or another's from their own classroom to property. work under the supervision of Depending on the context of the Head of Pre-Prep or to individual situations the sanction could be increased be outside her open immediately. classroom door. ininediately. l A behaviour contract may be 0 Danis da di Vallaccia a cond introduced at this point.
-The result of the second on a Orange Repeated Yellow card Suspension at home is There may be times when a Card behaviour normally used for more pupil remains at home but is Behaviour of a more serious nature may serious offences or where the not suspended. mean that the yellow child is unable to co-operate The child's pout school may be stage is missed. with internal suspension.
-The child's next school may be informed. illioinlea.
-The parents will also be informed that the next stage of the disciplinary process could be a 'Red Card' and Permanent Exclusion. i cimanent Exclusion.

-Red Repeated Orange card Permanent Exclusion from Permanent Exclusion is Card behaviour the School. retained as the ultimate sanction.
-Additionally: Serious threats of and actual violence.
+Stage Examples of Behaviour Possible Sanctions Comments --- --

+Yellow Card Examples of Persistent stage Yellow card behaviour Deliberately hurting another child Persistent verbal abuse to a member of staff.
+Physical abuse to any member of staff/adult.
+Malicious physical assault on another pupil.
+Deliberate damage to school or another's property.
+Internal suspension for morning or afternoon to include a lunchtime.
+Children will normally be withdrawn from all school activities for a period of time and work will be set for them.
+This may also include exclusion from school trips and visits.
+The child may be removed from their own classroom to work under the supervision of the Head of Pre-Prep or to be outside her open classroom door.
+A behaviour contract may be introduced at this point.
+The Head will be kept informed and depending on the situation/incident will be a part of the process.
+Parents will always be informed.
+The parents will also be informed that the next stage of the disciplinary process will be an ' Orange Card' and an external Suspension.
+Depending on the context of individual situations the sanction could be increased immediately.
+Orang e Card Repeated Yellow card behaviour Behaviour of a more serious nature may mean that the yellow stage is missed.
+Suspension at home is normally used for more serious offences or where the child is unable to co- operate with internal suspension.
+There may be times when a pupil remains at home but is not suspended.
+The child's next school may be informed.
+The parents will also be informed that the next stage of the disciplinary process could be a Red Card' and Permanent Exclusion.
+Red Card Repeated Orange card behaviour Additionally: Serious threats of and actual violence.
 Repeated Bullying.
-Where FSM believes that a child's presence in the school represents a serious threat to others.
+Where FSM believes that a child's presence in the school represents a Permanent Exclusion from the School.
+Permanent Exclusion is retained as the ultimate sanction.

-BEHAVIOUR MANAGEMENT COORDINATOR

 The Behaviour Management Co-ordinator in the Pre-Prep is Tracy-Jane Spottiswood and in her absence Sarah Holdom.
-In the Nursery it is Bev Kendall and in her absence Hannah Cave .
+In the Nursery it is Bev Kendall and in her absence Wendy Hayes.